 The large wheel on the side controls your brightness settings.

 The other two turrets adjust elevation and left and right adjustments under two safety caps.
 Once you take off the protective caps, the standard configuration adjustment knobs are uneath.

 The Bushnell TRS-25 features 11 brightness settings, which come in handy for low light and extreme daylight.

-It also has an integrated weaver style mount, which allows you to mount the optic itself to a Picatinny 1913 style rail without any riser or attachment.
+It also has an integrated weaver-style mount, allowing you to mount the optic to a Picatinny 1913 style rail without any riser or attachment.

 Bushnell claims that it has 5,000 hours of battery life on the medium setting, five or six on the brightness knob.

 I’m not really sure which since there are 11 settings.
 This is a relatively low hour count for other red dots that feature 10,000+ hours on the mid-setting.

 One CR2032 battery powers the optics, which they do include.